 According to the Texas Department of Public Safety, Garcia decided to ignore the stop sign at Highway 86, and the tractor-trailer slammed into his 2001 Jeep.
 Garcia was pronounced dead at the scene.
 Ramirez was not injured.
 DPS noted that both drivers were wearing seat belts.

 Then, at about 2:30 a.m. last Sunday morning, a man was killed in a two-vehicle accident that happened in Kaufman County.
 According to DPS, the crash occurred in the 6000 block of West U.S. Highway 80, when a Chevy Tahoe SUV and a Chevy pickup truck collided as they were traveling side-by-side in the highway’s westbound lanes.
 The crash caused both vehicles to roll over.
 The pickup truck, which was being driven by 29-year-old Christopher Newton of Forney, also caught fire.
 Newton was apparently trapped inside at the time and pronounced dead at the scene.

 The Tahoe had two people inside; 26-year-old Mathew Bagley of Balch Springs, and 25-year-old Holli Penn of Garland.
 Both of them were transported to Baylor University Medical Center in Dallas.

-The cause of each of these accident is under investigation by DPS, and fault is to be determined in each one.
+The cause of each of these accidents is under investigation by DPS, and fault is to be determined in each one.
 Viewed together, these accidents point up the hazards of driving on Texas highways in the summer.
 Be careful out there, and always make sure you’re alert, with no distractions, as you drive.

 Of course, even if you’re careful, things can happen, because someone else may not be so careful.
-If you or someone you love has been injured or killed in an accident, please contact the Texas Auto & Truck Accident Injury Lawyer at Hill Law Firm as soon as possible to protect your rights.
+If you or someone you love has been injured or killed in an accident, please contact the Texas Car Accident Injury Lawyer at Hill Law Firm as soon as possible to protect your rights.